 Why use a link shortener?

-Let’s go back to the subject of “quality” content for a moment.
-“Quality” content is well-thought-out and well-written content that solves a reader’s or a prospect’s problem, answers his or her questions, and that also looks clean and organized.
+Let’s go back to the subject of quality content for a moment.
+Quality content is well-thought-out and well-written content that solves a reader’s or a prospect’s problem, answers their questions and looks clean and organized.

-However, many links are long, wordy, and just look messy, but are necessary for SEO purposes.
+However, many URLs to those high-quality blog posts and articles are long, wordy, and just look messy—but are still necessary for SEO purposes.
 Links help describe the content, but are lengthy and aren’t exactly the easiest to share in emails, on web pages, or on social media.
 Additionally, short links are also seen as more trustworthy and appear less “spammy” and suspicious to readers and prospects.

 - Shorten links